 Your own emotional self-awareness is critical to being able to help others with theirs.
 You can work through these same questions on your own, or better, with a coach.

-If you want bottomline results, you need to be will to discuss emotions.
+If you want bottomline results, you need to be willing to discuss emotions.

 You can leave a comment by clicking here.